nicole-sun-49/Master-Thesis-Incorporating-Climate-Variability-into-CO2-Emission-Prediction/README.md

 **Primary metric:** Scaled MAE (MinMax scaled to −0.9 to 0.9)

 **Key findings:**
-- ARIMAX achieves the best generalization performance, outperforming all three machine learning models on small-sample annual time-series data
+- ARIMAX achieves the best generalization performance among the four models, especially in this small-sample annual time-series setting
 - The effect of temperature variables is highly context-dependent and does not produce consistent predictive improvements across models, countries, or latitudinal regions
 - Cross-country forecasting difficulty far exceeds cross-model differences, suggesting data characteristics are more decisive than model selection
 - SHAP analysis shows temperature variables have limited marginal contribution, likely because their effects are already proxied by socioeconomic variables such as GDP and energy consumption